-All online stores owners need to protect customer information, especially credit card numbers.
-The penalties for not doing so are massive.
-If you’re on a self-hosted platform like WordPress, you’ll need a SSL for your site.
-Adding a SSL (Secure Socket Layer) to your store will encrypt all the information between your site and your customer, and vice versa.
+All online stores owners need to protect customer information, especially credit card numbers; the penalties for not doing so are massive.
+If you’re on a self-hosted platform like WordPress, you’ll need an SSL certificate for your site.
+Adding an SSL (Secure Socket Layer) to your store will encrypt all the information between your site and your customer, and vice versa.
 This keeps hackers from stealing customer credit card numbers and your customer’s information.

 Change Your Passwords

 Your passwords are your first and most important line of defense against malicious acts against your brand and business.
-If you’re like 98% of people out there, you probably need to change all of your passwords immediately.
+But if you’re like 98% of people out there, you probably need to change all of your passwords immediately.

 Here’s why it’s important to change your passwords, even if you have no reason to suspect they have been compromised.